Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 06.23.48 UTC
+- WIB: Jumat, 5 September 2025 08.58.14 UTC
-- WITA: Jumat, 5 September 2025 07.23.48 UTC
+- WITA: Jumat, 5 September 2025 09.58.14 UTC
-- WIT: Jumat, 5 September 2025 08.23.48 UTC
+- WIT: Jumat, 5 September 2025 10.58.14 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: success
+Kategori: nature